mac-theobio/RSAomicron/README_TMB.md

 ### high priority

 - why are some (but not all) reinf-RE CIs wonky?
+- why are Wald/delta-method CIs for EC (with btfake) wonky?
 - tmb_fit switch to turn off reinf REs?
 - document `tmb_compare.R` (fixed vs pooled vs RE)
 - outputs for province-specific beta-reinf values (parallel to deltar)